Skip to main content

 Note: Applicants that file the Simplified Electronic Return (SER) for sales and use tax may substitute the North Carolina "Total Sales" amount from SER schema in place of North Carolina gross receipts listed on line 1 of Form E-500.

-14. My business is a corporation that that has multiple North Carolina Sales and Use Tax Account IDs, should I apply for a grant for each Sales and Use Tax Account ID?
+14. My business is a corporation that has multiple North Carolina Sales and Use Tax Account IDs, should I have applied for a grant for each sales and use tax account ID?

-If the corporation has multiple North Carolina Sales and Use Tax Account IDs under one FEIN, you must include the sum of the gross receipts reported on your Form E-500s for all of your Sales and Use Tax Account IDs.
-In addition, you will need to attach a list of all of your Sales and Use Tax Account IDs to your application.
+No. If the corporation has multiple North Carolina Sales and Use Tax Account IDs under one FEIN, you must have included the sum of the gross receipts reported on your Form E-500s for all of your sales and use tax account IDs.
+In addition, you were required to attach a list of all of your sales and use tax account IDs to your application.

 15. I am an individual operating multiple business locations in North Carolina.
 I have multiple North Carolina Sales and Use Tax Account IDs and file a separate schedule C for each location.
-Should I apply for a grant for each location?
+Should I have applied for a grant for each location?

-No. You should file one application as the business owner.
-You must include the sum of the gross receipts reported on your Form E-500s for all of your North Carolina Sales and Use Tax Account IDs.
-In addition, you must attach a list of your North Carolina Sales and Use Tax Account IDs to your application.
+No. You should have filed one application as the business owner.
+You must have included the sum of the gross receipts reported on your Form E-500s for all of your North Carolina sales and use tax account IDs.
+In addition, you were required to attach a list of your North Carolina sales and use tax account IDs to your application.

-Gross receipts not listed on the Form E-500s but reported on your federal Form 1040, Schedule C, Line 1 or Schedule F, Line 9, if applicable, must be included in the calculation provided the gross receipts are for transactions apportioned to the State.
+Gross receipts not listed on the Form E-500s but reported on your federal Form 1040, Schedule C, Line 1 or Schedule F, Line 9, if applicable, must have been included in the calculation provided the gross receipts are for transactions apportioned to the State.

-Each business should file separate applications as LLCs because they are LLCs registered to collect and remit sales and use tax with different FEINs.
+Each business should have filed separate applications as LLCs because they are LLCs registered to collect and remit sales and use tax with different FEINs.

-Gross receipts not listed on the Form E-500s but reported on your federal Form 1120 or Form 1065, if applicable, must be included in the calculation for the entity that files the income tax return provided the gross receipts are for transactions apportioned to the State.
+Gross receipts not listed on the Form E-500s but reported on your federal Form 1120 or Form 1065, if applicable, must have been included in the calculation for the entity that files the income tax return provided the gross receipts are for transactions apportioned to the State.

 17. If a business has more than one owner, will each owner receive the grant?